 The History of Mainstream

-Mainstream has been providing support services for adults with a developmental disability in Niagara since 1984.
+Mainstream has been providing support services for adults with a developmental difference in Niagara since 1984.
 This timeline shows the evolution of the Mainstream.

 1985 - 1987